davidosborn/crypto-tax-calculator/README.md

 - Add support for more exchanges.
 - Refactor the code from trade parser for individual exchanges into separate modules.
 - Add more end-points for finding the value of an asset at a specific time.
-- Remove the hard-coded end-point for the BNB asset.